Anjali (actress)

 Anjali (born 16 June 1986) is an Indian actress who primarily works in Tamil and Telugu films.
-Anjali is recognised as one of the finest actors in Tamil cinema, known for her "performance-oriented roles".
-She is a recipient of several accolades including three Filmfare Awards South and two Nandi Awards.
+Anjali is recognised as one of the finest actresses in Tamil cinema, known for her "performance-oriented roles".
+She is a recipient of several accolades including four Filmfare Awards South and two Nandi Awards.

 Following a stint in modelling, she was cast in starring roles in two Telugu productions; she debuted in the thriller Photo (2006).
 Her breakthrough film was again a thriller, Kattradhu Thamizh (2007).
 She has won the Filmfare Award for Best Actress – Tamil two times consecutively, for her performance in Angadi Theru (2010) and Engaeyum Eppothum (2011), and a Tamil Nadu State Film Award for the former.
-She had a continued success in Telugu cinema during 2013–2014 for the films Seethamma Vakitlo Sirimalle Chettu, Balupu, Masala, Geethanjali and Dictator.
+Her success in Telugu cinema continued during 2013–2014 with the films Seethamma Vakitlo Sirimalle Chettu, Balupu, Masala, Geethanjali and Dictator.
 She has received Nandi Award for Best Actress for her performance in the horror-comedy Geethanjali (2014).

 Early life

 Anjali was born on 16 June 1986 in Razole, East Godavari district, Andhra Pradesh, India in a Telugu family.
 She has two brothers and a sister.
 She completed her schooling in Razole and later moved to Chennai where she continued her studies, pursuing a degree in mathematics.
-Anjali remarked that her parents had aspirations to become an actor and that they "realised their dreams" through her.
+Anjali remarked that her parents had aspirations to become actors and that they "realised their dreams" through her.